ADA Complementary Shared-Ride Program

 If a visitor does not have ADA eligibility documentation from another jurisdiction, we will still provide service.
 We may request proof of residency, and if the disability is not apparent, documentation of the individual’s disability.
 We will accept a certification by the visitor that he or she is unable to use fixed route transit.
 This means that we cannot require documentation beyond the visitor’s “say so” that he or she cannot use the fixed-route system.

 You may require assistance of a personal care attendant to meet your mobility needs.
 Your attendant will ride for free of charge only if you are certified in advance to travel with an attendant.
 A companion may travel with you and will pay the same fare as you for each ride.
 Companions will be allowed to ride if space is available.

 We understand that sometimes circumstances occur which prevent you from using your trip.
 Please call and cancel your trip at least one hour before your scheduled pickup.
 If you fail to call and cancel your trip and do not take your trip as scheduled, it may be necessary for BARTA to charge you a no show.

 Service animals are welcome on our vehicles.
 For the comfort of other passengers and for health reasons, we cannot allow pets on vehicles.

 A complaint is any issue or dispute or objection you express to us about our agency or about the coverage, operations or policies.
 If you have a complaint or compliment about our services, about how you were treated by our staff or a driver, or about our policies and procedures, please tell us.
-You can call us at 610-921-2361 or email at firstname.lastname@example.org.
+If you feel you have been discriminated against for transit services under the Americans with Disabilities Act of 1990 (ADA) please use the ADA Complaint Forms listed below or call us at 610-921-2361 or email at firstname.lastname@example.org.
 We will record your complaint, investigate it and respond to you within five (5) days.
 Copies of the complaint, agency responses/resolutions and corrective action plan will be kept on file.